dotnet/docs-maui/docs/fundamentals/data-binding/binding-path.md

                       StringFormat='{0}'}" />
 ```

 That displays the type of the binding source, or `DataBindingDemos.PathVariationsPage`.
-You know `PathVariationsPage` derives from `ContentPage`, so it has a `Content` property:
+You know `PathVariationsPage` derives from <xref:Microsoft.Maui.Controls.ContentPage>, so it has a `Content` property:

 ```xaml
 <Label Text="{Binding Source={x:Reference page},